sergiobaro/kakebo/Pods/SwiftyMocky/README.md

 <a name="current-version"></a>

-## Current version
+## **Important!!!** Version 4.x.x

+Current version has several significant changes.
+It removes deprecated methods (which might be breaking) and moves CLI to the new [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI).

+**SwiftyPrototype** was also extracted to separate library.
+There are no more compilation flags, so if you were relying on **SwiftyMocky** with `-DMockyCustom`, you will have to switch to `SwiftyPrototype`.

 We consider current version as stable.
-We are moving toward using the new [Mockfile][link-guides-mockfile] but the previous configuration format would be still supported, until SwiftyMocky 4.0.
-Library works with Swift **4.1, 4.2, 5.0, 5.1.2**  and  Sourcery 0.17.0.
+We are moving toward using the new [Mockfile][link-guides-mockfile] but the previous configuration format would be still supported.
+Library works with Swift **4.1, 4.2, 5.0, 5.1.2**  and  Sourcery 1.0.x.

 While it is technically possible to integrate SwiftyMocky on Linux targets, there is no Mock generation feature there yet.
 You can use SwiftyMokcy runtime via SwiftPM though, as long as your are fine with generating mocks on mac machine.

-<a name="getting-started"></a>

 ## Migration from 3.2.0 and below

 The migration is not required, you can keep using **SwiftyMocky** as you did before.
 The [Legacy setup](https://github.com/MakeAWishFoundation/SwiftyMocky/blob/master/guides/Legacy.md) is described in [guides section](https://github.com/MakeAWishFoundation/SwiftyMocky/blob/master/guides/Contents.md).

 Still, we would encourage to try new **CLI** and share a feedback.
 We believe it will make using and setting up **SwiftyMocky** way easier.
-If you have an existing setup, try:
+If you have an existing setup, install CLI as per this [guide](https://github.com/MakeAWishFoundation/SwiftyMocky/blob/master/guides/Installation.md) and try:

 ```bash
 > swiftymocky migrate
 ```

+<a name="getting-started"></a>

 ## Getting started